 inside three of these classic movie palaces (often the Orpheum, the Palace

-and the United Artists, but interior access may vary by tour).
-These walking
+and the United Artists, but interior access may vary by tour.

-tours cost $8, begin at 10 AM, and last approximately two hours.
-They recommend
+tours cost $10, begin at 10 AM, and last approximately two hours.
+They

-And if you would like to actually see restored film classics at one of these historic downtown theaters, just wait until May & June.
+And if you would like to actually see restored film classics at one of these historic downtown theatres, just wait until May & June.
 The same Los Angeles Conservancy offers their annual "Last Remaining Seats " film series, each Wednesday throughout June.
-They've been doing it for almost 20 years now.
+They've been doing it for almost 30 years now.

 You may, for instance, be treated to the original